 Subd.
 4. Limitations on amount.
 A county, other than Ramsey, may not issue bonds under this section if the maximum amount of principal and interest to become due in any year on all the outstanding bonds issued pursuant to this section (including the bonds to be issued) will equal or exceed 0.05367 percent of taxable market value of property in the county.
 Ramsey county may not issue bonds under this section if the maximum amount of principal and interest to become due in any year on all the outstanding bonds issued pursuant to this section (including the bonds to be issued) will equal or exceed 0.06455 percent of taxable market value of property in the county.
 Calculation of the limit must be made using the taxable market value for the taxes payable year in which the obligations are issued and sold.
 This section does not limit the authority to issue bonds under any other special or general law.

 Subd.
-5. Application of bond code.
+5. Application of chapter 475.
 Bonds to finance capital improvements qualifying under this section must be issued under the issuance authority in chapter 475 and the provisions of chapter 475 apply, except as otherwise specifically provided in this section.

 Subd.
 6. Repealed, 1994 c 505 art 2 s 7

 Subd.
 7. Repealed, 2001 c 214 s 49